LookslikeLenni/uni-face-recognition/README.md

 ### Prerequisites

 Ensure you have Python 3.6+ installed on your system.
 You also need to have pip available for installing Python packages.
+Moreover you need Cmake.
+If you use VSCode ensure you have the C++ support installed.

 ### Installing Dependencies

 Install all necessary Python packages by running the following command:

-    pip install fastapi uvicorn sqlalchemy opencv-python-headless numpy python-multipart face_recognition
+    pip install fastapi uvicorn sqlalchemy opencv-python opencv-python-headless numpy python-multipart face_recognition jinja2

 These packages include FastAPI for the web framework, Uvicorn for serving the application, SQLAlchemy for database operations, OpenCV for image processing, and other supporting libraries.